LOOP

 In the process of producing the high-fidelity design, I defined a colour palette and a clear type scale for the different components of the design system.
 I tested colour contrast for accessibility according to the Web Content Accessibility Guide (WCAG) 2.0.
 After adjusting colours accordingly, the updated designs conform to the AAA level.

-This Figma prototype isn’t mobile-friendly!
-Please visit this page on a desktop.
+LOOP high-fidelity prototype LOOP high-fidelity prototype.
+This Figma prototype isn't mobile friendly!
+Please visit on a desktop

 Desktop design